WizardKingZ/WizardKingZ.github.io/_posts/2018-09-25-portfolio-optimization.markdown

 port.reset()
 ```

 As we mentioned the $$R^2$$ of the modeled returns, we will introduce some factor modeling tools in the later iteration.
-For beginners, let's consider the widely used factor models, Captial Asset Pricing Model (CAPM).
+For beginners, let's consider the widely used factor model, Captial Asset Pricing Model (CAPM).
 In general, if you use the CAPM to estimate returns, the $$R^2$$ typically is below 15%.
-Hence, the parameter in the ```update_view``` member function would be typically set below 15% (e.g. we set at 10%).
+Hence, the parameter in the ```update_view``` member function would be typically set below 15% (e.g. we set it at 10%).

 ---

-I will add more functionality overtime.
+I will add more functionality over time.
 In the next iteration, I will include the following

 * Hansen-Jaganathan bound test
 * Factor Models for estimating Stochastic Discount Factors